 | Zain KSA | 4G / 5G | Urban centers and eastern part of the country |

-STC (Saudi Telecom Company) is the dominant operator and the one most searched for by travelers.
-The great advantage of the PuraSim eSIM is that you don't have to choose or compare plans from each one: it connects to the network with the best signal at each point without you having to do anything.
-If your route combines the Gulf with other destinations, also check out the eSIM for the Arabian Peninsula.
+STC (Saudi Telecom Company) is the dominant operator and the one that appears most often in searches by travelers arriving in the country for the first time.
+The real advantage of a travel eSIM is that you don't have to choose or compare plans from each company yourself: your phone connects to the network with the best signal at each point, without you having to touch settings or ask in a store.
+If your route through the Persian Gulf extends to other neighboring countries, review how data roaming works before crossing borders, because each country requires its own eSIM profile or a regional plan.

 How many GB do you need?

 It depends on how many days you're staying and how much you use your phone.
-For a typical tourist trip (maps, WhatsApp, photos, some social media), 1 GB for every 2-3 days should be more than enough.
-If you make video calls or share internet with a tablet, increase it to 1 GB per day.
+For a typical tourist trip (maps, WhatsApp, photos, some social media), a range of 1 GB for every 2-3 days is usually enough.
+If you make long video calls or share your connection with a tablet or laptop, it's better to calculate around 1 GB per day.

 This table gives you a realistic reference based on your traveler profile in Saudi Arabia: